 Through the sad heart of Ruth when, sick for home,

-But Mycroft was at work at the British Consulate General in Macquarie Street; a building Sherlock had never been permitted to see, doing work he'd never been permitted to know anything about.
+But Mycroft was just then at work, at the British Consulate General in Macquarie Street.
+It was a building Sherlock had never been permitted to see, and he was doing work he'd never been permitted to know anything about.
 Sometimes he wondered if Mycroft, too, was using an alias in Sydney.

 Christian Yearsley went reluctantly to answer the door.
 So reluctantly, in fact, that by the time he opened it, it was just in time to see the Australia Post van drive away, winging a leisurely curve around the tree-lined bend in the road.
-But not without leaving a long blue, red and white envelope wedged under the mat; Sherlock picked it up, turned it over, and froze.
+But looking down, Sherlock noticed a long blue, red and white envelope wedged under the mat; he picked it up, turned it over, and froze.

 7 Bradleys Head Rd